netdata/netdata/collectors/ioping.plugin/README.md

 You may need to run multiple ioping plugins with different settings or different end points.
 For example, you may need to ping one destination once per 10 seconds, and another once per second.

-netdata allows you to add as many `ioping` plugins as you like.
+Netdata allows you to add as many `ioping` plugins as you like.

 Follow this procedure: